chunribu/pyspage/README.md

 Quickly build open source web pages for academic purposes in a pythonic and elegant way.

-pyspage makes it possible to build web pages with complex logic from a single Python script.
-What pyspage actually does is turn a plain `.py` file into a valid [pyscript](https://pyscript.net/) page, you don't have to think about anything other than what you really want to do.
+pyspage makes it possible to build web pages with sophisticated logic from a single Python script.
+What pyspage actually does is turn a plain `.py` file into a valid [pyscript](https://pyscript.net/) page, you don't have to worry about anything other than what you really want to do.

 ## Installation